IvanMinaiev/ewent/README.md

-# ewent
-repository for ewent application
+This is ewent app project